 I say ‘on the whole’ because I do not deny the fact that human beings and the way we live is infinitely more complicated than that.
 We are affected by our genetics, biology, social environment, financial constraints, and upbringing, as well as our individual psychology.
 All these things help us to make us who we are, and we can feel like we have very little control at times.
 Counselling/therapy can help you to explore what you can control, and make changes based on this.

 Humanistic practitioners view you as a whole person: your thoughts, feelings, experiences, and everything else I have just mentioned.
 Here is where I feel there can be an overlap with other approaches: I am seeing you as a unique individual.
 One person may wish to focus on their negative thought patterns, which is where I might bring in language and concepts from cognitive-behavioural therapy.
 Another person may wish to focus on their past, which can steer us towards conversations about attachment, which is a psychodynamic therapy concept.
-When I work with couples, I incorporate my understanding of systems theory, which takes account of the social circles in which we live and grow.
+When I work with individuals to talk about their relationships, I draw on my understanding of systems theory, which takes account of the social circles in which we live and grow.

 I don’t hide behind theory, or use theory as a way to tell you ‘what’s wrong’ with you.
 I use it to inform my empathy and understanding, and to help us to work together to explore how you feel and to find a way forward that feels right for you.
 Counselling is a partnership and a collaborative process, and you’re in the driving seat.